 The solution is simple: when the password prompt appears, launch a minimal SSH session that allows to enter the password.

-This article is directly inspired by dm-crypt/Specialties from the Arch Linux wiki, which shows different ways to do this.
+This article is directly inspired by the dm-crypt/Specialties page from the Arch Linux wiki, which shows different ways to do this.
 It assumes that you already have a fully functioning encrypted system.

 We will use

 mkinitcpio-netconf, which allows network access during the early boot phase,